ippc/ippcdj/readme.md

 - Forums
 - User registration open but behind login-required and super-user required so only admins can add new users, who get notification emails to confirm account and set own password.
 OR, user registration open to all, but need approval by admins. i.e. Account registration & [activation](http://mezzanine.jupo.org/docs/user-accounts.html#account-approval) system?
     - Setup auto-sending of messages to new users, with possible custom messages for NPPOs and Editors
-- Create separate User database to be used by all IPPC-related apps for authentication
+- [Single Sign-On](https://docs.djangoproject.com/en/1.5/topics/auth/customizing/).
+Create separate Accounts database to be used by all IPPC-related apps for authentication and authorization.
+The database should contain two tables:
-    - Users
+    - Users (authentication - recognizes who you are)
+        - ID
+        - first name
+        - last name
+        - login/nickname
+        - email
-        - Email
+        - hashed password
-        - Password
+        - salt
-        - First Name
+        - creation timestamp
-        - Last Name
+        - update timestamp
+        - account state (verified, disabled, etc)
+    - Groups (knows what you are allowed to do, or what you allow others to do)

-    - IPPC (profile in each web app extends above Users DB authentication defaults)
+    Then, each application contains a profile app that extends the above Accounts DB authentication defaults:

+    - IPPC
-        - User(Fk to Users)
+        - User(Fk to Accounts)
         - IPPC Country
         - Telephone
         - Alternate email